rgalanakis/tddtraining/code/exercise_mocking/magic8ball_requirements.rst

+Provide a function that simulates asking a Magic 8 Ball a question.

-  # Ask the player for a name.
+  # Ask the player for a name:
+    "What is your name?"
-  # Ask the player his/her question, addressing them by name.
+  # Ask the player his/her question,
+    addressing them by name:
+    "What is your question, <name>?"
-  # Print one of the following answers:
+  # Print "My answer is: " and one of the following answers:

         'It is certain',
         'It is decidedly so',